Constitution of the Middleton St. George Community Association

 - Elect up to twelve Members of the Management Committee

 - Appoint two Auditors

 - Consider any other business submitted in writing fourteen days before the meeting and printed on the agenda.

 - Vote on proposals to amend this Constitution in accordance with Clause 15 thereof.

 (b) Special General Meetings

-The Chair of the Management Committee may at any time at his/her discretion and the secretary shall within twenty one days of receiving a written request so to do signed by not less than ten members with power to vote and giving reasons for the request, call a Special General Meeting of the Association to consider the business specified on the notice of the meeting and for no other purpose.
-The Secretary shall give at least fourteen clear days’ notice of the Special General Meeting individually to members or posted in a conspicuous place or places in the area of benefit and /or advertised in a newspaper circulating in the area of benefit.
+The Chair of the Management Committee may at any time at The Chair’s discretion and the Secretary shall within twenty one days of receiving a written request so to do signed by not less than ten Members with power to vote and giving reasons for the request call a Special General Meeting of the Association to consider the business specified on the notice of the meeting and for no other purpose.
+The Secretary shall give at least fourteen clear days’ notice of the Special General Meeting individually to Members or posted in a conspicuous place or places in the area of benefit and/or advertised electronically or circulating in the area of benefit.

 (c) Management Committee Meetings